harry-herskowitz/closecreate/README.md

 # Quick Start 🚀

-### Add S3 and MongoDB credentials to the .env-example file and rename to .env
+### Add S3 and MongoDB credentials to the .env-example and rename to .env

 ```
 S3_KEY=